eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 XCode, etc...

 Another advantage of CMake is building out-of-source.
 It simply works out of the box.
-There are two fundamental reasons to choose this means:
+This facilitates:

 -  Easy cleanup (no cluttering the source tree).
 Remove the build directory to start from scratch.